alkashef/data-science-quotes/README.md

-## A collection of quotes about the science of extracting value from data.
+# A collection of quotes about the science of extracting value from data

 We, as data scientists, love encoding knowledge into capsules, and giving them to the machine to mimic human intelligence.
 This repository contains a collection of [quotes](Quotes.md) about data science that aim to summarize some of the wisdom of practicing data science.

-**What is the objective?**
+**What is the purpose?**

-What is the objective of reading?
+What is the purpose of reading?

 **Who can contribute?**